Man Fire Food

-Man Fire Food is an American food travelogue television series that airs on Cooking Channel.
-It is presented by chef Roger Mooking; and the series features Mooking traveling to different cities and learning unique methods of barbecuing.
+Man Fire Food was an American food travelogue television series that airs on Cooking Channel.
+It is presented by chef Roger Mooking.
+The series features Mooking traveling to different cities and learning unique methods of barbecuing.

 Man Fire Food officially premiered on September 28, 2012.

 On April 29, 2020, it was announced that the ninth season will premiere on May 20, 2020.